Rockypocky77/ChancifySATPrep/sat4.md

 SECTION 1: READING & WRITING (54 Questions)

-Questions 1–6: Literature – Family Dynamics
-Inheritance
+---

+**Question 1**

 The lawyer's office smelled like old paper and decisions that couldn't be undone.
-My sister Jenna sat across from me, her expression unreadable in that way she'd perfected after years of family dinners where nothing real was ever said.

-"Your father's estate," the lawyer began, and I wanted to stop him, to say that estates were for people who'd been distant and formal, not for someone who'd taught me to ride a bike and burned pancakes every Sunday morning.
-But Dad had become distant.
-The last decade had hollowed him out—not all at once, but gradually, the way rivers reshape stone.

-The will was straightforward.
-The house to Jenna.
-The investments to me.
+My sister Jenna sat across from me, her expression unreadable.
+"Your father's estate," the lawyer began.
+Dad had taught me to ride a bike and burned pancakes every Sunday—but the last decade had hollowed him out, gradually, the way rivers reshape stone.
+The will was straightforward: house to Jenna, investments to me.
 Equal value, the lawyer assured us, as if value could be measured only in dollars.

+The passage primarily explores

+A) legal procedures governing property distribution in estate settlements
+B) the narrator's experience of regret and incomplete understanding of their father
+C) competitive financial dynamics between siblings over inheritance
+D) real estate market conditions affecting inherited property values

+---

+**Question 2**

-Jenna took the news silently.
-I knew what she was thinking: I got the house because I'd stayed.
-Because I'd visited every week, endured the repetitive conversations as dementia erased him piece by piece.
+Jenna had stayed.
+She'd visited every week, endured the repetitive conversations as dementia erased him piece by piece.
 I'd moved across the country for a job, for a life, for reasons that seemed important at the time.

-"He was proud of you," Jenna said finally, and I couldn't tell if she meant it or if this was another thing we'd say to fill the space where honesty should be.

-"That's not why—"

-"I know."
-She stood.
-"The house needs work.
-Roof, probably plumbing.
-Your investments are cleaner."

-Cleaner.
-As if guilt came off with soap and water.
+Now, sitting in the lawyer's office, those reasons felt thin—excuses I'd constructed to justify absence while my sister shouldered the weight of watching our father disappear.

+The description of dementia "erasing him piece by piece" suggests

+A) the availability of effective therapeutic interventions for cognitive decline
+B) the gradual dissolution of the father's identity and memory over time
+C) primarily physical rather than cognitive symptoms of the aging process
+D) typical memory lapses that occur normally during healthy aging

+---

+**Question 3**

 We divided his belongings over the next week.
 The process was archaeological—layers of a life we'd only partly known.
 Photos of a young man we'd never met.
 Letters from a war he'd never discussed.
 A journal with entries that stopped abruptly in 1987, the year our mother left.

-"Did you know he wrote?"
-Jenna asked, holding the journal like it might shatter.

-"No."

-"There's a lot we didn't know."

-The inheritance wasn't the house or the money.
-It was this: the weight of questions we'd never asked, the archaeology of a person we'd loved but hadn't fully tried to understand until it was too late.

-The passage primarily explores

-A) legal conflicts arising from property distribution in estate settlements
-B) the narrator's experience of regret and partial comprehension regarding paternal identity
-C) competitive dynamics between siblings regarding financial inheritance
-D) procedures for marketing and disposing of residential real estate

-The description of dementia "erasing him piece by piece" suggests

-A) available therapeutic interventions for cognitive decline and treatment options
-B) the progressive dissolution of the father's cognitive identity and autobiographical memory
-C) primarily physical manifestations of aging processes with minimal cognitive components
-D) memory lapses represent typical and expected aging patterns that are normal
+Each discovery revealed how little we'd asked, how much we'd assumed, how incomplete our understanding of him had always been.

-As used in context, "archaeological" means
+As used in the passage, "archaeological" most nearly means

-A) pertaining to historical civilizations and their material remains
+A) relating to the scientific study of ancient civilizations
-B) requiring specialized expertise in archaeological methodology
+B) requiring specialized training in excavation techniques
-C) the systematic uncovering and examination of accumulated layers representing past experiences
+C) the process of uncovering hidden layers of someone's past
-D) characterized by scientific rigor and objective analytical approaches
+D) characterized by precise measurement and documentation

+---

+**Question 4**

+"The house needs work.
+Roof, probably plumbing.
+Your investments are cleaner," Jenna said.
+Cleaner.
+As if guilt came off with soap and water.
+She'd inherited the physical burden of a deteriorating house; I'd inherited abstract numbers on statements I'd never need to visit.
+She'd have to walk through rooms where Dad had lived and faded; I'd never have to confront those spaces at all.

-Jenna's comment that investments are "cleaner" implies
+Jenna's comment that investments are "cleaner" implies that

-A) financial assets demand minimal ongoing management or attention and require less effort
+A) financial assets require minimal ongoing maintenance and attention
-B) monetary investments possess greater economic value than real property and generate higher returns
+B) monetary investments have higher economic value than real estate
-C) financial instruments lack the emotional weight and guilt-associated complications of physical inheritance
+C) financial inheritance lacks the emotional complications of physical property
-D) liquid assets can be converted to cash more readily than real estate and provide flexibility
+D) liquid assets provide greater flexibility in estate planning

 The journal stopping in 1987 is significant because